OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 Which simply means that it **accepts a function as a parameter**.

-However, the goal is not to show you only Kotlin features.
-So, we will keep going on with our refactoring.
+Now you know this, let's keep going on with our refactoring.

 ## Invoking the function parameter